 Peanuts

 Peanuts are low FODMAP in 28g serves or approximately 32 nuts.
-However, Monash says that they contain only trace amounts of FODMAPs, and can be eaten freely and according to appetite.
+Monash used to specify that that they contain only trace amounts of FODMAPs and could be eaten freely and according to appetite.
+The upper threshold is currently deleted from the Monash app.

 I have written an extensive post on the FODMAP content of peanut butter, which you can find here.